Cliffs of Moher Coast

 St. Patrick’s Day at the Cliffs of Moher

-Join us from the 15th -18th of March 2025 for some great entertainment and fun as we celebrate St Patrick our Patron Saint of Ireland.
+Join us from the 14th – 17th March 2026 for some great entertainment and fun as we celebrate St Patrick our Patron Saint of Ireland.

 This day commemorates Saint Patrick and the arrival of Christianity in Ireland, and celebrates the heritage and culture of the Irish in general.

-Saturday, 15th March (12pm – 2pm): Live Traditional Music in the Visitor Centre.
+Saturday, 14th March (12pm – 2pm): Live Traditional Music and Face Painting in the Visitor Centre.

-Sunday, 16th March (12pm – 2pm): Live Traditional Music in the Visitor Centre.
+Sunday, 15th March (12pm – 2pm): Live Traditional Music and Face Painting in the Visitor Centre.

-Monday, 17th March (2pm – 4pm): Live traditional music in the Visitor Centre!
+Tuesday, 17th March (12pm – 2pm): Live traditional music in the Visitor Centre.

 Liscannor – St. Patrick’s Day Parade